Curriculum

 • CDBS students will interact with students from other majors giving them opportunities to discover new perspectives in thinking and learning.

 CDBS students attending on the La Verne campus will chose one concentration from the list below.
-If a concentration is not chosen, the Early Childhood Teaching concentration will be assigned.
+If a concentration is not chosen, the Development & Pedagogy concentration will be assigned.
 Concentrations must be fulfilled in their entirety.
 Students may not mix concentration coursework.
-The concentration in Early Childhood Teaching will be assigned to CDBS students registered in our online program.
+The concentration in Development & Pedagogy will be assigned to CDBS students registered in La Verne Online and Regional Campus programs.
+If you need further assistance in choosing a concentration please see the Child Development Program Chair.

 EDUC 447Infant & Toddler Curriculum2